 Our most advanced product candidate is called Lenti-D, which we are developing to treat patients with ALD.
-In March 2013, we submitted an Investigational New Drug application, or IND, with the FDA for a Phase II/III clinical study of Lenti-D, which we refer to as the ALD-102 Study, to examine the feasibility, safety and efficacy of Lenti-D in preserving neurological function and stabilizing cerebral demyelination in subjects with CCALD, the most severe form of ALD.
-We expect to initiate the ALD-102 Study in the United States in the second half of 2013.
+We plan to initiate a Phase II/III clinical study of Lenti-D in the United States in late 2013, which we refer to as the ALD-102 Study, to examine the feasibility, safety and efficacy of Lenti-D in preserving neurological function and stabilizing cerebral demyelination in subjects with CCALD, the most severe form of ALD.
 We also expect to initiate sites outside the United States, pending approvals from the applicable regulatory authorities.
 If successful, and pending further discussion with the FDA, the results from the ALD-102 Study could potentially form the basis of a Biologics License Application, or BLA, submission to the FDA and a Marketing Authorization Application, or MAA, to the EMA for this product candidate.
 However, there can be no assurance that the FDA and the EMA will not require additional studies before the approval of a BLA or MAA, respectively.
 Initial proof-of-concept data from a clinical study utilizing an approach similar to Lenti-D with an earlier generation lentiviral vector supplied by a third party were published in Science (2009).

 Our next most advanced product candidate is called LentiGlobin, which we are developing to treat patients with ß-thalassemia and SCD.
 We are currently conducting a Phase I/II clinical study in France evaluating an earlier generation of our LentiGlobin vector for the treatment of ß-thalassemia major and SCD.
 Initial proof-of-concept data from this study were published in Nature (2010).
-We plan to initiate an extension of this study under a revised protocol for LentiGlobin, which we refer to as the HGB-205 Study, in the first half of 2013.
-We also plan to initiate a second Phase I/II clinical program in the United States for LentiGlobin, which we refer to as the HGB-204 Study, for ß-thalassemia major in the first half of 2013.
+We have initiated an extension of this study under a revised protocol for LentiGlobin, which we refer to as the HGB-205 Study.
+We also plan to initiate a second Phase I/II clinical program in the United States for LentiGlobin, which we refer to as the HGB-204 Study, for ß-thalassemia major in mid-2013.
+We expect to submit an IND with the FDA in 2014 to evaluate LentiGlobin in patients with SCD.